 However, the results are often indecisive and not definitive as there is no precedence or priority associated with one metric, so sometimes a website with a very good visualization may win over one that has little issues with the server response time, even though the latter is clearly a more valued metric to all web developers and designers.

-So, the score is based on arbitrary values, that does not take into account the priority of the issues and the fact that certain issues can overshadow the success of the website in other areas.
+So, the score is based on arbitrary values that do not consider the priority of the issues and the fact that certain issues can overshadow the website’s success in other areas.

-Not to mention the PageSpeed tool also has certain limitations when it comes to staying on the same page as that of the ever-changing SEO landscape where best practices and valuable metrics change with trends and time.
+The PageSpeed tool also has certain limitations in staying on the same page as that of the ever-changing SEO landscape, where best practices and valuable metrics change with trends and time.

 This allows you to look at every inch of your website in detail and act accordingly to address any issues.

-In short, the Lighthouse tool provides a much more comprehensive and focused approach at the infrastructure and technicalities of a digital platform than what PageSpeed is capable of.
+In short, the Lighthouse tool provides a much more comprehensive and focused approach to the infrastructure and technicalities of a digital platform than what PageSpeed is capable of.

-Apart from its design and structure of focusing on five key areas as I mentioned above, there are solutions or namely ‘Opportunities’ for each issue (Diagnostics).
-See image below.
+Apart from its design and structure of focusing on five key areas, as I mentioned above, there are solutions or namely ‘Opportunities’ for each issue (Diagnostics).
+See the image below.

 Every area is scored out of a 100 with smaller individual problems being marked on a scale corresponding to colors, with red being a critical issue in that department and green signaling that things are working just right.

-What you will have to pay special attention to most of the time, is the Performancessection since this has a directly correlated to how you can optimize your page load speeds and give users a more streamlined experience.
+You will have to pay special attention to the Performances section most of the time since this has directly correlated to how you can optimize your page load speeds and give users a more streamlined experience.

-There are also other very useful functions at your disposal here, including the Print and Share options that let you take your time with the report and get your team’s and colleagues’ views on it.
-This way the in-house auditing and discussion process is made easier and more reasonable.
+There are also other beneficial functions at your disposal here, including the Print and Share options that let you take your time with the report and get your team’s and colleagues’ views on it—this way, the in-house auditing, and discussion process is made easier and more reasonable.